Policies and Procedures

 The nursery is committed to:

-1) Encouraging positive role models, and non-stereotypical images, where children value diversity and difference both within the local community and the wider world with an ethos of respect promoted through the use of toys, books, posters, the activities we provide and the experiences we promote.
+1) Encouraging positive role models, and non-stereotypical images, where children value diversity and difference both within the local community and the wider world with an ethos of respect promoted using toys, books, posters, the activities we provide and the experiences we promote.

 3) Sunflowers Day Nursery will ensure all children are treated equally, and that on no account will children be treated in a manner which is not positive in reference to gender, disability, age, race, religion, colour, culture origin and illness i.e. HIV/AIDS

-5) Our effective key person system will ensure that all children needs are met and that’s all issues are dealt with promptly and to satisfaction of all parties.
+5) Our effective key person system will ensure that all children’s needs are met and that’s all issues are dealt with promptly and to satisfaction of all parties.

 6) Effectiveness of our practices will be reviewed monitored and evaluated using feedback forms and questionnaires, this process will take account of views from Children, Parents, Carers, Staff and other supporting agencies and issues will be addressed by creating action plans to improve.